 You can send any complaint or appeal to us in these methods:

 - Please submit a ticket via Publisher Support at https://brieflands.com/support (Since Oct 2020, we have developed a new internal link in all journals to submit a ticket using primary contact information).

 - To submit an anonymous ticket, please use our support portal.

 Every reader can post a comment on any article's page (Post Publication Peer Review).
 This comment will be managed by the publisher and forwarded to his editor. read more

 Approach to a complaint

-- 1) Our distinguished readers can open a discussion even anonymously about a decision made by EIC, reviewer, or associate editor: In this case, please describe precisely the matter of claim with detailed documents.
+- 1) Our distinguished readers can open a discussion even anonymously about a decision made by an EIC, reviewer, or associate editor: In this case, please describe precisely the matter of claim with detailed documents.

 - 2) Upon submitting your ticket, you will receive a ticket ID.
 A standard investigation process may take up to 4 weeks after the ticket submission.

 - 3) Any new ticket related to a complaint or appeal will be screened initially by the "Head of Ethics Department."
-In case of any requirement to collect more documents, we will contact the corresponding author and even their institution.
+In case of any requirement to collect more documents, we will contact the corresponding author and their institution.
 After collecting data, we forward them to our "Ethics Department."
 This committee includes:

 - The chief director of the publisher